robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Previous role copy

-Finally, If a volunteer is doing the same job as at their last event, then pressing the button in the previous role column will *copy and overwrite* that role across all days when a volunteer is available.
+Finally, if a volunteer is doing the same job as at their last event, then pressing the button in the previous role column will *copy and overwrite* that role across all days when a volunteer is available.
 Eg if we press the previous role for Beth, it would put 'Ramp' for all 3 days, irrespective of what was already there.

 # Swaps